Google Wallet: Ecosystem

 Google Wallet has a passes feature, which exists in a larger ecosystem.
 They are presented below the user's payment cards and can be sorted manually.
-Developers must first be granted access to the Google Wallet API before they can author such items.
+Users can either create their own, although they'll have limited functionality.
+Or developers can create them, though they must first be granted access to the Google Wallet API before they can author such items.
 Passes can be shared to other users via a link, so long as the issuer of said pass does not restrict its addition to more than one user's Wallet.

 In its simplest form, an interaction (or transaction) between a pass and a system is facilitated by a 1D or 2D code, although it requires the customer to initiate the activity.
 Passes can also contain nothing but plain text or an image.

 In addition to retailer-specific passes, Google Wallet also supports contactless student IDs that can be added through the Transact eAccounts and CBORD GET Mobile applications.
-Government-issued IDs are also supported in ten American states.
+Government-issued IDs are also supported in eleven American states/territories.

 Smart Tap

 Google Wallet offers Smart Tap technology for use by developers and merchants that enables NFC passes to be stored within a customer's Google Wallet for use at a compatible terminal.
 Google offers the technology free of charge through the Google Pay & Wallet Console.
 Each pass issuer is given a Collector ID to use to configure their compatible terminals.
 If multiple passes within a user's Wallet match a terminal's Collector ID, a carousel will appear when tapping, allowing the user to tap their device, swipe to the next pass, and then repeat the process until all desired passes are transmitted.

-This technology is currently used by a variety of businesses worldwide for a wide range of uses.
+This technology is currently used by a variety of businesses and governments worldwide for a wide range of uses.
 Walt Disney World Resort (USA), Ticketmaster (USA & UK), and Pathé Cinémas (France) use it for ticketing.
-Redbox (USA), Nando's (UK & Ireland), and Woolworth's (Australia) use it for loyalty programs.
+Nando's (UK & Ireland) and Woolworth's (Australia) use it for loyalty programs.
+The city of Reykjavik utilizes it for their digital Reykjavíkurkortið pass, which can be used to access a variety of municipal services.
 And Anytime Fitness (Globally), Keepcool (France), Club Lime (Australia), & David Lloyd Clubs (UK) use it for memberships.